coq/coq/doc/sphinx/proof-engine/tactics.rst

       calls to conversion in tactic automation to ensure that, e.g., :tacn:`unfold` does not fail just because the user made a constant :cmd:`Opaque`.

+      This can be illustrated with the following example involving the factorial function.

+      .. coqtop:: in reset

+         Fixpoint fact (n : nat) : nat :=
+           match n with
+           | 0 => 1
+           | S n' => n * fact n'
+           end.

+      Suppose now that, for whatever reason, we want in general to unfold the :g:`id` function very late during conversion:

+      .. coqtop:: in

+         Strategy 1000 [id].

+      If we try to prove :g:`id (fact n) = fact n` by :tacn:`reflexivity`, it will now take time proportional to :math:`n!`, because |Coq| will keep unfolding :g:`fact` and :g:`*` and :g:`+` before it unfolds :g:`id`, resulting in a full computation of :g:`fact n` (in unary, because we are using :g:`nat`), which takes time :math:`n!`.
+We can see this cross the relevant threshold at around :math:`n = 9`:

+      .. coqtop:: all abort

+         Goal True.
+         Time assert (id (fact 8) = fact 8) by reflexivity.
+         Time assert (id (fact 9) = fact 9) by reflexivity.

+      Note that behavior will be the same if you mark :g:`id` as :g:`Opaque` because while most reduction tactics refuse to unfold :g:`Opaque` constants, conversion treats :g:`Opaque` as merely a hint to unfold this constant last.

+      We can get around this issue by using :tacn:`with_strategy`:

+      .. coqtop:: all

+         Goal True.
+         Fail Timeout 1 assert (id (fact 100) = fact 100) by reflexivity.
+         Time assert (id (fact 100) = fact 100) by with_strategy -1 [id] reflexivity.

+      However, when we go to close the proof, we will run into trouble, because the reduction strategy changes are local to the tactic passed to :tacn:`with_strategy`.

+      .. coqtop:: all abort

+         exact I.
+         Fail Timeout 1 Defined.

+      We can fix this issue by using :tacn:`abstract`:

+      .. coqtop:: all

+         Goal True.
+         Time assert (id (fact 100) = fact 100) by with_strategy -1 [id] abstract reflexivity.
+         exact I.
+         Time Defined.

+      On small examples this sort of behavior doesn't matter, but because |Coq| is a super-linear performance domain in so many places, unless great care is taken, tactic automation using :tacn:`with_strategy` may not be robustly performant when scaling the size of the input.

 Conversion tactics applied to hypotheses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~